-In this article, I'll go over some alternatives you can use instead of Google Analytics.
+In this article, I'll review alternatives you can use instead of Google Analytics.

 No more analytics

 You could opt to have no more analytics if you are not using it.
-This would even help speed up your website as you don't need to load any of the tracking scripts.
+This would even help speed up your website as you don't need to load any tracking scripts.

-However, many of us like to do analytics on which pages perform well and how people are using our website.
+However, many of us like analytics on which pages perform well and how people use our website.

 So your data will only be valid for 30 days, which is not enough for most people.